deuill/mash/service/imager/README.md

 ## Image processing

-Image processing is handled via [VIPS](http://www.vips.ecs.soton.ac.uk), which is compiled into the Imager service as a C library.
+Image processing is handled via [VIPS](http://www.vips.ecs.soton.ac.uk), which is compiled into the Ico service as a C library.
 VIPS was chosen due to its excellent [performance characteristics](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use), its stability, and its clean and simple API.